jlorenzoC/ligas-de-futbol/README.md

 # Football soccer leagues

-Example application to manage football soccer leagues.
-The data the app feeds from, will be provided by a simulated API with the help of `json-server`
+Small CRUD application to manage sport leagues, teams and players.
+It was written with Angular and PrimeNG.
+The data the app feeds from, will be provided by a simulated API you need to run locally with the help of `json-server`

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.0.